Ulmaskulov/openldap-msssha/README.txt

 About msssha
 ------------
 The main difference beetween standart OpenLDAP SHA1 and Microsoft salted SHA1 in salt order.
 Microsoft add password to salt.
-And there is way to change this behaviour in standart module in OpenLDAP.
+And there is no way to change this behaviour in standart module in OpenLDAP.

 A msssha hash in OpenLDAP looks like this: